Want to create a balanced schedule to fit EVERYTHING into your math block?

 5. Large Plastic Containers

 For longterm storage, I use these 9×12 Sterilite containers.
-Each container holds one set month of math centers.
-I also buy these from Amazon but they can be found at any department store.
+Each container holds one monthly set of math centers and stacks easily.
+This makes math center organization all year long and from year-to-year.

 6. Drawer Carts

-Drawer carts are great storage containers for math center organization.
-Mine are organized by concept.
+Drawer carts also make great storage containers for organizing math centers.
+I like to organize mine by math concept.
 I purchased this cart from Sam’s for around $25.
-They can also be found at Michaels but are more expensive there.
+They can also be found at Michaels and other stores.

 You can see mine in the photo below.
 I have a designated drawer for each concept.
-This is where I keep any activities related to that concept so that I can grab them at any time to store my math manipulatives and more.
+This is where I keep any activities related to that concept so that I can grab them at anytime.
+You can store your math center activities and the math manipulatives needed to complete them all in the same drawer.

-Some other storage solutions include file plastic folders, but know that pieces can easily fall out.
-For long term storage you could use a drawer in a filing cabinet or store them in a crate.
+Some other math center organization and storage options include plastic file folders, but just know that pieces can easily fall out of these.
+For long-term storage, you could use a drawer in a filing cabinet or store them in a crate.

 Now it’s time to think it through.
-You need to decide what type of storage solution is going to be best for you.
-Can you use something that you already have in a creative way in your math classroom?
+Decide what type of storage solution is going to be best for you.
+Can you use something that you already have in a creative way in your classroom for math center organization?
 What do you need to purchase to stay organized for the entire year?

-If you are looking on how to get started with Guided Math time, have this FREE E-book sent straight to your inbox!
-Simply fill out the form below!
+If you’re curious about how to get started with Guided Math in your classroom, fill out the form below to get this FREE eBook sent straight to your inbox!

 You can also check out this blog post that explains what Guided Math is and how you can get started.